cecid/hermes-docs/docs/source/web_service_communication.rst

 List received message ID
 ------------------------

-The ebMS receiver list web service is used by the application of the receiving party to retrieve message identifiers of received and processed ebMS messages that have not been downloaded.
-These message identifiers will be used to retrieve message payloads with the receiver web service.
+This web service is used by the application of the receiving party to retrieve message identifiers of received and processed ebMS messages that have not been downloaded.
+These message identifiers will be used to retrieve message payloads with :ref:`ebms-2-0-receiver-ws` web service.

 .. _ebms-2-0-list-message-soap: